krolique/project_euler/docs/algorithms/sub-array-sum.rst

 the run time of this would be polynomial and that's not so great when dealing with large arrays.

-Suppose some one told you theres a way to implement this in linear time!
+Suppose some one told you there's a way to implement this in linear time!
-Analogous to Kadane's algorithm

 Lets examine the code::